 Exhibition of Countries and regions has been the heart of Prague Quadrennial since it was rst established in 1967.
-This exhibition, like the young designers exhibition, will be organized by PQ in collaboration with the national and regional curators.
+This exhibition, like the young designers exhibition, will be organized by PQ in collaboration with the curators of countries and regions.

 The quadrennial effort of each participating country and region needs to capture and share the essence of current trends that re ect contemporary views, thoughts, and artistic developments in performance design realized in past six years in theatres or other sites adapted by scenographic means.
 The main focus will be on the performance design as a strong integral element of performance, not conceptual, directorial or dramaturgical approaches where performance design plays a subservient role.